vezzolter/DSA/DataStructures/Array/Array.md

 # &#128221; Application
-Understanding some of the most well-known use cases of a data structure is crucial for grasping its practical relevance and potential impact in real-world scenarios.
+The concrete situations where a data structure is best (and worst) used stem directly from the inherent advantages (and disadvantages) of the container.
+For example, one advantage (and disadvantage) of static arrays is that their size must be known ahead of time, at compile time.
+Therefore, the corresponding use case (and anti use case) would be a situation where the size of the data structure known ahead and remains constant throughout the entire runtime.
+In order to avoid, this sort of rephrasing, the following section outlines common real-world scenarios where these use cases are frequently encountered.
 Additionally, familiarizing oneself with common practical problems and practicing their solutions ensures that you remember the essential details and develop a deep, intuitive understanding of the functionality and limitations.

 ## Common Use Cases